-When a patient is first diagnosed with epilepsy, one of the foremost questions she or he has is, "Why did I have a seizure?"
+When a patient is first diagnosed with epilepsy, one of the foremost questions she/he has is, "Why did I have a seizure?"
 Every patient must be questioned about risk factors for seizures that may suggest an etiology.
-The etiology is

-TABLE 5.4 Other Seizure Details
+The etiology will ultimately be found only in a minority of patients with seizures, but that does not preclude a thorough evaluation.
+Common historical elements that the patient should be questioned about are presented in TABLE 5.4.